FAQ CISM

 Yes and No.

-No because the Foundation’s CISM-Teams is trained and specialized to provide only “First Aid” shortly after the critical incident happened.
+No because the Foundation’s CISM-Teams is trained and specialized to provide only “Psychological First Aid” shortly after the critical incident happened.
 As a result we are able to reduce the long-term after-effects of severe critical incidents from 4% to 0.8%.
-The remaining 0.8% will need a long-term therapy and are referred to specialist psychologists.

-Yes, because the Foundation makes sure that the person concerned will receive support for as long as necessary.
+The remaining 0.8% will need a long-term therapy and are referred to a professional specialist.
+So: Yes, because the Foundation makes sure that the person concerned will receive appropriate support for as long as necessary.

 What if the incident happened some time ago?

-How often does the CISM-Team operate?
+How often does the support team operate?

 How much does a CISM-support cost?